 Guidelines for the Use of Information Technology

 These are general guidelines to follow for the protection of IT devices and security of private information.
-If you have any questions about any of these guidelines please consult your OIT Divisional Representative or the IT Security Office.
+If you have any questions about any of these guidelines please consult the Office of Information Technology (OIT) Help Desk or the Information Security Office (ISO).

-- Require completion of the Cyber Security Awareness Training provided by OIT through our training catalog (https://catalog.rice.edu).
+- Require completion of the Cyber Security Awareness Training provided as part of the R.I.C.E.
+Way Training.

 - Identify and provide training for any compliance requirements beyond securing sensitive and confidential information.